Animal rescue is the #1 cause in my life.

 I bet the number is close to zero.
 Why torment yourself emotionally for no tangible benefit?

-I've walked close to 150 shelter dogs over the last year and a half, all of whom were promoted on social media.
+I've walked close to 150 shelter dogs over the last two years, all of whom were promoted online.

 I can only claim partial credit, but "networking" or "advertising" animals definitely helps.